GFouilhe-AThiriet/Projet-L3/README.md

 2. Install Pygame (pip install Pygame)
 3. In functions.py, complete path_to_train and path_to_folder leading respectively to the dataset train and to our downloaded github
 4. Complete your name in Pl@ntNet_main_menu_window.py
 5. To update class_names.csv if necessary : replace class_names.csv by the new csv file and then name it class_names.csv.
 Delete class_names_2.csv and then run create_class_names_2.py.
+Or import a json file and then transform it into a csv file by adapting create_class_names.py.

 NB : Two people downloading the dataset Train might end up with two slightly different dataset as 0.1% of the images might be discarded during the download of the plants' pictures.
 If have updated class_names.csv, you might also need to update the graph of the Pareto effect.
 In any case, if you want to have the exact graph of the Pareto effect corresponding to the exact dataset in your computer, follow the following steps.